CageEye/archive-sealab-international-website/src/pages/solutions/land-based-fish-farming.md

   and analysis in the aquaculture industry.
 Our solutions integrate software and smart IoT devices; cameras, lights and sensors to provide useful analysis and insight in fish farming operations.
-seoDescription: Complete surveillance and analysis systems for hatcheries and land based fish farming.
-SEALAB underwater cameras combined with computer vision and a customised software gives the fish farmer a unique insight into the conditions below the surface.
+seoDescription: SEALAB provides leading camera technology solutions for monitoring and analysis in the aquaculture industry.
+Our solutions integrate software and smart IoT devices; cameras, lights and sensors to provide useful analysis and insight in fish farming operations.
 priority: 2
-featuredimage: /img/landbase-fish-farming-hero.jpg
+featuredimage: /img/_DSC0761.jpg
 seaToLandSection:
   heading: From sea to land
   description: Globally land-based aquaculture facilities are increasingly being